-I woke early this morning to find we had moved overnight & were docked further up the Yangtze River.
+I woke early this morning to find we had moved overnight and were docked further up the Yangtze River.
 At around 6:45 am, I went to the Yangtze Club on deck 5, where I had tea with Branwen, our fantastic tour rep. At 7:00 am, I went to deck 6 for breakfast in the restaurant.

 Tribe Of The Three Gorges at Longjinxi.

 The optional tour today costs ¥280 per person.
-I was unsure what to expect, but at around 08:30 am, along with my friends Mel, Pat, April, Mike & Hamilton, I left the Victoria Seilna to take a small launch to the Xiling Gorge for our trip.
+I was unsure what to expect, but at around 08:30 am, along with my friends Mel, Pat, April, Mike and Hamilton, I left the Victoria Seilna to take a small launch to the Xiling Gorge for our trip.

 Photos from the Tribe of the 3 Gorges.